BrendanStork/Kagome-Lattice-Quantum-Properties/README.md

 6. **Custom Superconductivity Algorithms**
    - Developed algorithms for simulating different superconducting phases, including handling multi-operator combinations and advanced indexing strategies.
    - Through development, identified a limitation in ITensor’s current support for fermion anticommutation signs, which affected correctness for certain simulations.
-   - Despite this limitation, the work demonstrates extensive framework development, algorithmic exploration, and problem-solving.

 7. **File Output and Python Analysis**
    - Designed a workflow to save simulation data to files and analyze results using Python.

----

-## Repository Structure